bentoml/BentoML/docs/source/deployment/kubeflow.rst

 Kubeflow enabled Kubernetes cluster as API model server.

-Use the IrisClassifier BentoService from the quick start guide.
+Use the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.

 .. code-block:: bash